DavisBrian/seqMeta/README.md

 -   Minimum R version moved to 3.1.0
 -   Fixed issue \#1 - Duplicated SNP in snpinfo gene pulls from the genotype matrix twice.
 -   Fixed issue \#2 - Monomorphic snps with caf != 0 handled incorrectly.
+-   Fixed issue \#3 - Binomial models when genotypes imputed outside of seqMeta did not match when models were imputed by seqMeta.
+Very slight differences in the covariance structure.
 -   Fixed issue \#4 - Replaced `any(is.na(Z))` with `anyNA(Z)`
 -   Fixed issue \#5 - Range test now checks that genotypes are [0, 2].
 -   Added new function prepScores2